 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), job opportunities for RNs should increase at a faster-than-average rate of 16% from 2014-2024.
 Median annual salaries in May 2015 were $67,490 for RNs as a whole, $63,840 for RNs in home healthcare, and $60,370 for RNs employed in nursing and residencial care facilities, according to the BLS.

 Alternate Career Options

 Here are some examples of alternative career options:

 Licensed Practical Nurse

 Licensed practical nurses (LPNs) - also known as licensed vocational nurses (LVNs) - take care of medical tasks like checking vital signs, administering catheters, and in some states, as permitted, giving prescribed medicines.
 LPNs may also help with day-to-day tasks like washing or dressing, or teaching family members how to provide daily care to the patient.
 State regulations that dictate what LPNs are allowed to do vary.
 LVNs usually complete 1-year certificate programs and then sit for the National Council Licensure Examination, or NCLEX-PN, which is required by every state.
-According to the BLS, the number of jobs for licensed practical nurses is predicted to grow 25% from 2012-2022; the agency also reports that LPNs earned median pay of $41,540 in 2012.
+According to the BLS, the number of jobs for licensed practical and licensed vocational nurses is predicted to grow 16% from 2014-2024; the agency also reports that LPNs and LVNs earned median pay of $43,170 in 2015.

 Medical and Health Services Manager